noklam/blog_archive_fastpage/_posts/2020-03-21-10-lessons-learnt-from-Kaggle-competition.md

 </div>
 <div class="cell border-box-sizing text_cell rendered"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
 <p><strong>wandb</strong> (Weight &amp; Biases) does a few things.
-It provide built-in function that automatcially log all your model statistics, while keeping it easy to log anything you want.</p>
+It provides built-in function that automatcially log all your model statistics, while keeping it easy to log anything you want.</p>
 <ul>
-<li>Compare configuration of different experiments to find out the model with best performance.</li>
+<li>Compare the configuration of different experiments to find out the model with the best performance.</li>
 <li>Built-in function for logging model weights and gradient for debugging purpose.</li>
 <li>Log any metrics that you want</li>
 </ul>
 <p>All of these combined to make collaboration experience better.
-It is really important to sync the progress frequently, and getting everyone result in a single platform make these conversations easier.</p>
+It is really important to sync the progress frequently and getting everyone results in a single platform makes these conversations easier.</p>

 </div>
 </div>